alex-bahena/Pin-it/README.md

 Pin-it | Application designed to organize all the applications you use every day, having everything within your main internet access.

 # Purpose
-The pusropes of this app is to....
+The purpose of this app is to improve the management of our

 # MVP